Falls and Older Adults

 Get a Vision Check-Up

-Even small changes in sight can make you less stable.
+Even small changes in sight can make you less stable and increase the risk of a fall.
 Have your vision checked regularly or if you think it has changed by an optometrist or ophthalmologist.
 This person can provide visual devices if you need them and teach you how to use them.
 He or she can also offer helpful suggestions about the best lighting for you and about not wearing your multi-focals when you walk or use the stairs.

 If you are age 60 or older, you should have a comprehensive dilated eye exam at least once a year.
 If you are at increased risk for or have any age-related eye disease, you may need to see your eye care professional more often.
 Learn more about comprehensive dilated eye exams.